pmastropolo/seventeen-chall-module-regex-tutorial/README.md

 ## Description

-This tutorial is featuring regular expressions, or also called Regexes.
+This tutorial is featuring regular expressions, also called Regexes.
+I have chosen, Matching an Email – "/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/" as the regex im covering.
+This tutorial is great for any beginners who want to better understand what regular expressions are and how to use Regexs to validate emails.
+In tutorial, I go over Anchors, Quantifiers, OR Operator, Look-Ahead, Look-Behind, etc etc.

+I have also provided a link to the Github Gist down below.

 ## Table of Contents